Missybur/Ping-Pong/README.md

-# Missy Ping Pong App
+# Missy Ping Pong Game

-This is a Ping Pong app with user authentication built with Node, Express and MongoDB
+This is a Ping Pong game including user authentication built with Node, Express and MongoDB

 ## Installation: